luigiqtt/dev-multinode-k8s/README.md

 The **k8s.secret.auto.tfvars** contains only the password of the admin user of all the nodes.
 It is used by Terraform to install the required software on the nodes and **must match** the ***password_hash*** configured in the Butane files of the nodes (see below).

-If you want to change the number of worker nodes of the cluster see the chapter **Add/remove worker nodes** below.
+If you want to change the number of worker nodes of the cluster see the [*Add/remove worker nodes*](#addremove-worker-nodes) chapter.

 ### Butane files
 The configuration of the virtual machines (nodes of the cluster) that is applied at the first boot is defined using [**Butane**](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/) YAML-formatted files.
 For each VM there must be a Butane file in the ***config*** directory.
 Each file will be automatically converted by Terraform into an ***Ignition*** JSON file (.ign).